-- 1.43 Outbreak means the occurrence of cases in a community, geographic region or particular population at a rate in excess of that which is normally expected in the community, geographic region or particular population. - 1.44 Outdoor youth program means a program for the provision of services, while living outdoors, to persons under 18 years of age who have behavioral problems, problems with mental health or problems with the abuse of alcohol or drugs.
-The term does not include any facility, activity or program: - A. Operated by or on behalf of a governmental entity; or - B. Licensed by the health division of the County/State. - 1.45 Out of School Recreation Program means a recreation program operated or sponsored by a local government or non-government entity in a facility which is owned, operated or leased by the local government and which provides enrichment activities to children of school age: - A. Before or after school; - B. During the summer or other seasonal breaks in the school calendar; or - C. Between sessions for children who attend a school which operates on a year-round calendar.
+- 1.40 Licensee means the individual, corporation, partnership, voluntary organization, or other public or private organization ultimately responsible for the development and enforcement of policies, program and procedures of a child care facility and adherence to these Regulations by the facility. - 1.41 The Nevada Registry means the organization that operates the statewide system of career development and recognition created to: - A. Acknowledge and encourage professional achievement in the early childhood care and education workforce in the State; - B. Establish a professional development system in this State for the field of early childhood care and education: - C. Approve and track all informal training in the field of early childhood care and education in this State; and - D. Act as a statewide clearinghouse of information concerning the field of early childhood career and education. - 1.42 NRS means the Nevada Revised Statutes. - 1.43 Outbreak means the occurrence of cases in a community, geographic region or particular population at a rate in excess of that which is normally expected in the community, geographic region or particular population. - 1.44 Outdoor youth program means a program for the provision of services, while living outdoors, to persons under 18 years of age who have behavioral problems, problems with mental health or problems with the abuse of alcohol or drugs.
+The term does not include any facility, activity or program: - A. Operated by or on behalf of a governmental entity; or - B. Licensed by the health division of the County/State. - 1.45 Out of School Recreation Program means a recreation program operated or sponsored by a local government or non-government entity and which provides enrichment activities to children of school age: - A. Before or after school; - B. During the summer or other seasonal breaks in the school calendar; or - C. Between sessions for children who attend a school which operates on a year-round calendar.